What is erythroderma?

 - Low-dose methotrexate, ciclosporin or acitretin

-- Individual cases have been reported to have successful outcomes with biologic agents, including the TNF-alpha inhibitors adalimumab, etanercept and infliximab, and the IL12/23 inhibitor, ustekinumab.
+- Individual cases have been reported to have successful outcomes with biologic agents, including the TNF-alpha inhibitors adalimumab, etanercept and infliximab, the IL12/23 inhibitor, ustekinumab, and IL17 inhibitor bimekizumab.

 Oral corticosteroids should be avoided if possible because withdrawal risks worsening of the erythrodermic state and may cause generalised pustular psoriasis.
 However, sometimes they are the only treatment that helps.